 Check Your Contract For Working Hours & Days

-For any issue regarding your employment, it is really important to look at your contract.
-If you are unhappy with a proposed change to your rota, it’s important to check what was said in your work contract when you started your job.
+If you are unhappy with a proposed change to your rota, it’s important to check what was said in your employment contract when you started your job.

 - You should have been provided with a copy of your contract at the point when you started your job.